UBC-CIC/Quantum-AI/docs/text_generation/chat.md

         )
 ```
 #### Purpose
-Processes the response from the LLM to determine if competency in the topic has been achieved by the student, and extracts the relevant output.
+Processes the response from the LLM to determine if competency in the topic has been achieved by the user, and extracts the relevant output.

 #### Process Flow
 1. **Check for "COMPETENCY ACHIEVED" Absence**: If **"COMPETENCY ACHIEVED"** is **not** in the response, return the original response with `llm_verdict` set to `False`.